moby/moby/docs/userguide/dockervolumes.md

 - Data volumes persist even if the container itself is deleted.

 Data volumes are designed to persist data, independent of the container's life cycle.
-Docker therefore *never* automatically delete volumes when you remove a container, nor will it "garbage collect" volumes that are no longer referenced by a container.
+Docker therefore *never* automatically deletes volumes when you remove a container, nor will it "garbage collect" volumes that are no longer referenced by a container.